-The construction of the Proposed Project will involve the removal of carbon fixing vegetation and habitat, however, as detailed in Appendix 6-4 Biodiversity Management and Enhancement Plan, it is proposed to plant and manage approximately 3,350m of hedgerow within the Proposed Wind Farm site and afforest the 19ha of forestry being felled for the Proposed Project (Section 4.4.8 of Chapter 4 of this EIAR).
-As outlined in Chapter 11, the Proposed Project will displace carbon dioxide from fossil fuel-based electricity generation, over the proposed 30-year lifespan operational phase which will help contribute to a slower increase in the rate of global warming and a reduction in air pollution, consequently, could in combination with other renewable energy projects, have a long-term positive effect on biodiversity.
+The construction of the Proposed Project will involve the removal of carbon fixing vegetation and habitat, however, as detailed in Appendix 6-4 Biodiversity Management and Enhancement Plan, it is proposed to plant and manage approximately 2,673m of native broadleaved treelines, hedgerows and shrubs within the Proposed Wind Farm site.
+As outlined in Chapter 11, the Proposed Project will displace carbon dioxide from fossil fuel-based electricity generation, over the proposed 35-year lifespan operational phase which will help contribute to a slower increase in the rate of global warming and a reduction in air pollution, consequently, could in combination with other renewable energy projects, have a long-term positive effect on biodiversity.